CristoferMar/ajax-project/README.md

 A web application for chef hobbyists & mixologists who want to explore worldwide food recipes or discover unique cocktail drinks.

 ## Motivation
 I wanted to apply my current **HTML**, **CSS**, and **JavaScript** knowledge to create something everyone and myself could enjoy.
-Because I enjoy cooking and have mixologist peers, I thought this would be an excellent way to display my skills and push them to the limit.
+Because I enjoy cooking and have mixologist peers.
+I thought this would be an excellent way to display my skills and push them to the limit.
 With both databases having similar **APIs**, I figured I could merge the worlds of meals and cocktails into one, straightforward application.

 ## Technologies Used
 This application was built using **HTML5**, **CSS3**, and **JavaSript**.
 It pulls data from **TheMealDB** and **TheCocktailDB** with their **APIs**, using **AJAX**.